Gordian adjacency for torus knots

+Note that there is an issue with sign conventions for the signatures (hidden in the Seifert matrix in Definition~\ref{Def:Sig}).
+Our sign convention of signatures is such that all (positive) torus knots have positive signature, e.g.~$\sigma_{-1}(T(2,3))=2$ rather than $\sigma_{-1}(T(2,3))=-2$.

+For a fixed link $L$, the signature $\so(L)$ is piecewise-constant in $\omega$, ``jumping'' at a finite number of $\omega$.
+For a Seifert matrix $A$ of a knot $K$, if $\omega$ is a root of unity of prime order, then $(1-\omega)A+(1-\overline{\omega})A^t$ is invertible, and so $\so(K)$ is even and $\so(K)$ does not jump at $\omega$.
+From now on, every $\omega$ we consider is a root of unity of prime order.
+As roots of unity of prime order are dense in $S^1$, one only loses information on ``jumping''-points.

 Let us denote by $s(K)$ the Rasmussen invariant of a knot $K$ \cite{rasmussen_sInv}.
-The next lemma shows how $\omega$-signatures and $s$ behave with respect to crossing changes. \begin{lemma} If $K_-$ is obtained from $K_+$ via one positive-to-negative crossing change and if $\omega$ is regular for $K_1$ and $K_2$ , then The same holds for the Rasmussen invariant. \end{lemma} Rasmussen used an observation by Livingston \cite[Corollary 2 and 3]{Livingston_Comp} to prove Lemma~\ref{lemma:Sigundercrossingchange} for $s$ \cite{rasmussen_sInv}.
-At the end of this section we use a variation of this observation to give a proof of Lemma~\ref{lemma:Sigundercrossingchange}.
+The next lemma shows, how $\omega$-signatures and $s$ behave with respect to crossing changes. \begin{lemma} If $K_-$ is obtained from $K_+$ via one positive-to-negative crossing change , then